internetarchive/dweb-mirror/INSTALLATION-work.md

 #### NPM
-Node will always come with some version of NPM, to upgrade to the latest `sudo npm install npm@latest -g`
+Node will always come with some version of NPM, but its often old (including on current (July2019) Raspbian. to upgrade to the latest `sudo npm install npm@latest -g`

 #### YARN